robertnen/My-ACS-adventure/PP/Haskell/Etapa 1/readme.txt

 I only made Shallow.hs.
-The other files for checking that I got 120 / 120.
+The other files for checking that I got 120 / 120 points.